ChristianVillalba/CS50-django/README.md

 Files that aren't going to change (eg: CSS or JS).
 Django can generate dynamic html using python logic or inject static files.

+Generating Dynamic Content : task app
+It shows us a list of taks, we can add more and it shows the new additions.
+Using a context dictionary in our views.py (Usually in the context dictionary, the keys and values have the same name),
+Django have access to the variable name "tasks" that contains the value tasks. {"tasks":tasks}
+We can create an index.html file that uses the variable "tasks"
+And adding a for loop to our template...
+...the displayed content (our list) will be dynamic.